da-2005/Tech_-Blog-Model_View_-Controller/README.md

 # MVC Tech Blog

+#IMPORTANT
+Try these login credentials to test the fucntionallity of the application:
+* Email: a@2.com
+* Password: password1234

 ## Description
 I was tasked with building a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 This app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.